salma-ol/git-cheatsheet/README.md

 `git branch <branch-name>` Creates a new branch
 `git checkout <branch-name>` Switchs to the indicated branch
 `git checkout -b <branch-name>` Creates and checkouts to the indicated branch
+`git checkout -` Returns to the previous checked-out branch (works with commits too)
 `git fetch origin  :<branch-name>` Creates the branch in the local repository.
 The left side of the refspec was left empty.
+### Merge
+`git merge <branch-name>` Merges the branch to current checked-out branch
 ## Remote branches
 ### Delete
 `git push origin  :<branch-name>` Deletes the branch in the remote repository.
 The left side of the refspec was left empty.
 ### Remote tracking
 `git checkout -b <new-branch> origin/main` Creates a new branch, checkout on it and defines main as the tracked branch.
 `git branch -u origin/<trackedBranch> <branch-name>` Makes an existing branck track origin/trackedBranch.
-git`git branch -u origin/<trackedBranch>` Makes the current branch track origin/trackedBranch.
+`git branch -u origin/<trackedBranch>` Makes the current branch track origin/trackedBranch.